 On-Line or Online Now and In-Person Later (when possible)

 October 2020 - Entry Spaces Available

 Each course intensive includes a creative expression teaching.
 Whether it is creating mandalas, writing poetry, or moving to music we offer many avenues for processing and integrating images and ideas that rise during the gatherings.
-We have a creative space available for participants to use throughout the intensive and there are designated times Sheila Petruccelli is present to answer questions and offer guidance.
-The space is well stocked with paint, clay, fiber, collage images and a variety of other media, along with candles, twinkle lights, chocolate and creations to use as inspiration.
+There are designated times Sheila Petruccelli holds a Creative Space during the intensives.
+The in-person space is well stocked with paint, clay, fiber, collage images and a variety of other media, along with candles, twinkle lights, chocolate and creations to use as inspiration.
+Sheila offers guidance and inspiration for creating your won space at home for the online intensives.
 The creative process is a wandering that may lead to a product that is symbolic and archetypal or enigmatic and evocative, reflecting an important aspect of the deep inner work of spiritual growth.